FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 ## Extra
 From the url that the google cloud shell gave you, you can assign with cloudflare an address dns record type.

+# Gemini cli history
+With new updates google cloud shell now has gemini cli installed.
+When you run a conversation with gemini-cli in interactive mode and then exit with /quit, the history of the conversation is saved. you can find the history in your home directory and then go to .gemini/tmp